 My name is Kim Black, but most people in Alamance County, NC know me as “Miss Kim.”
 I have the most rewarding job in the world – I turn little girls into ballerinas!
-This will be my 26th year teaching in Alamance County.
+This will be my 31th year teaching in Alamance County.
 I now teach daughters of my former students!
-I am also the Dance Team Coach at Turrentine Middle School.
-I have earned the Coaches Leadership Award for the past three years at Universal Dance Association.
-I am very proud of this award because it is voted on by my peers.
-I also teach in local child care centers in Alamance County.
+I also teach creative movement as well as a middle school dance elective at the Burlington School, and have written a children’s book, The Friend Garden.

 My approach to teaching young dancers is through imagination.
 I love using imagination, creating stories, and watching young children fall in love with learning to dance.
 By using this approach, I can capture their attention and engage them with my stories – they will begin learning through imagination, walking in lines, forming circles, and doing basic tap and ballet movements when they don’t even know it.
 The parents are amazed when their child walks out with a new found confidence, a sure sign that they just had a great time and learned dance too!